Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Browser support for ES6 Modules

--   ES6 Modules can only be used when a JS file is specified as a module. &lt;script type="module" src="./wallet.js"&gt;&lt;/script&gt;
+-   ES6 Modules can only be used when a JS file is specified as a module. &lt;script type=“module” src=“./wallet.js”&gt;&lt;/script&gt;
 -   You can get browser support for ES6 modules by adding module into your script tag.

 Notes